ranbureand/sitefolio/_projects/done-book.markdown

 preview_image: 'done_book_00.jpg'
 preview_color: '#DAD0C8'

-excerpt: 'The photobook relates two ways of looking at the city of Venice—the Ruskin’s Venetian notebooks and the Gavagnin’s two-decade collection of photographs.'
+description: 'The photobook relates two ways of looking at the city of Venice—the Ruskin’s Venetian notebooks and the Gavagnin’s two-decade collection of photographs.'
 exordium: 'The photobook relates two ways of looking at the city of Venice—the Ruskin’s Venetian notebooks and the Gavagnin’s two-decade collection of photographs.'

 published: true